Classic PreSonus sound

 So how are these two strips different, exactly?

-The VT1’s input stage offers an uncommon complement of tone-sculpting options and is great for making a particular track shine from inside your mix; the tube-modeled input section can be dialed up for boosted warmth and color, and the six impedance options allow for some nuanced filtering—lower settings are darker.
+The VT1’s input stage offers an uncommon complement of tone-sculpting options and is great for making a particular track shine from inside your mix; the tube-modeled input section can be dialed up for boosted warmth and color, and the six impedance options allow for some nuanced filtering—for instance, lower settings are darker.
 The four-band EQ allows for serious filtering.

 In short, if you want a lot of control and deliberate, surgical tone-shaping added to your tracks, pick the VT-1.
-If you need some signal processing quick, easy, and transparent, choose the RC 500.
+If you need quick, easy, and transparent signal processing, choose the RC 500.